devcybiko/gregsmithwiki/content/computing/remarkable2.md

 I fully believe that Remarkable, Inc. do not do this themselves because they are not trying to lure you away from iPad and a comparison is not fair - they have different purposes.
 The iPad is a general-purpose computing device.
 Remarkable 2 is specifically for reading and writing documents and notes.
 They aren't really supposed to be compared.

-But I will show - the Remarkable is point-for-point very similar to the iPad 8 except for the following:
+Here is a table showing the Remarkable is point-for-point very similar to the iPad 8 except for the following:

 |Differences | Remarkable 2 + Marker | iPad 8th Gen + Apple Pencil |
 |---| ---|---|